 Truthfully, I felt like having a child in my 30’s was a lot easier than having one in my 20’s.
 I was more secure in my life and in myself the second time around.

 At 15, my teenager is pretty independent which allows me the freedom to still do most of the things I want to do in life.

-I’m still the chef, the housekeeper, and the chauffer.
+I’m still the chef, the housekeeper, and the chauffeur.
 That being said, my older daughter is my neighbor and she’s incredibly available for her younger sister.

 As a midlife Mama, I feel calm.
 I feel “skilled”.
 It’s a good time to be a mother.
 I make myself available for my older daughter and feel very much like I’m still raising her.
 The difference, at this age, is that it’s more leadership through influence than it is teaching her right from wrong.

-Sitting at the doctor’s office preparing for my blephoraplasty, I was presented with the paperwork.
+Sitting at the doctor’s office preparing for my blepharoplasty, I was presented with the paperwork.

 There it was, the question, are you married, single, widowed, or divorced.
 Why, I wonder.
 Why is it that my failed marriage has to be acknowledged for me to received medical attention.

 Does it somehow change how I will be treated?
 I think not.